 Non-anthropogenic flows from a naturally occurring stream via a culvert or storm drain, as long as there are no contributions of anthropogenic runoff.

-3. Authorized ASBS Non-Stormwater Discharges shall not cause or contribute to a violation of the water quality objectives in Chapter II of the Ocean Plan nor alter natural ocean water quality in an ASBS.
+B.3.
+Authorized ASBS Non-Stormwater Discharges shall not cause or contribute to a violation of the water quality objectives in Chapter II of the California Ocean Plan nor alter natural ocean water quality in an ASBS.

-4. At the San Clemente Island ASBS, discharges incidental to military training and research, development, test, and evaluation operations are allowed.
+B.4.
+In the San Clemente Island ASBS, discharges incidental to military training and research, development, test, and evaluation operations are allowed.
 Discharges incidental to underwater demolition and other in-water explosions are not allowed in the two military closure areas in the vicinity of Wilson Cove and Castle Rock.
 Discharges must not result in a violation of the water quality objectives, including the protection of the marine aquatic life beneficial use, anywhere in the ASBS.

-5. At the San Nicolas Island and Begg Rock ASBS, discharges incidental to military research, development, testing, and evaluation of, and training with, guided missile and other weapons systems, fleet training exercises, small-scale amphibious warfare training, and special warfare training are allowed.
+B.5.
+In the San Nicolas Island and Begg Rock ASBS, discharges incidental to military research, development, testing, and evaluation of, and training with, guided missile and other weapons systems, fleet training exercises, small-scale amphibious warfare training, and special warfare training are allowed.
 Discharges incidental to underwater demolition and other in-water explosions are not allowed.
 Discharges must not result in a violation of the water quality objectives, including the protection of the marine aquatic life beneficial use, anywhere in the ASBS.

 C. ASBS COMPLIANCE PLAN

-1. State Water Board Resolution 2012-0012 grants an exception to the Ocean Plan’s prohibition on discharges to ASBS (ASBS Exception) to applicants who were identified as dischargers of construction stormwater to ASBS (ASBS dischargers).
-Each ASBS discharger shall specifically address the prohibition of ASBS Non-Stormwater Discharges and the requirement to maintain natural water quality for construction stormwater discharges to an ASBS in an ASBS Compliance Plan to be included in the ASBS discharger’s SWPPP.
+C.1.
+State Water Board Resolution 2012-0012 grants an exception to the California Ocean Plan’s prohibition on discharges to an ASBS (ASBS Exception) to applicants who were identified as dischargers of construction stormwater to an ASBS (ASBS dischargers).
+Each ASBS discharger shall specifically address the prohibition of ASBS Non-Stormwater Discharges and the requirement to maintain natural water quality for construction stormwater discharges to an ASBS in an ASBS Compliance Plan to be included in the ASBS discharger’s Stormwater Pollution Prevention Plan (SWPPP).
 The ASBS Compliance Plan is subject to approval by the Executive Director of the State Water Board.
 The ASBS Compliance Plan shall include:

 A map of surface drainage of stormwater runoff, showing areas of sheet runoff and priority discharges, and a description of any structural Best Management Practices (BMPs) already employed and/or BMPs to be employed in the future.
 Priority discharges are those that pose the greatest water quality threat, and which are identified as requiring installation of structural BMPs.
 The map shall also show the stormwater conveyances in relation to other features such as service areas, sewage conveyances and treatment facilities, landslides, areas prone to erosion, and waste and hazardous material storage areas, if applicable.
 The SWPPP shall also include a procedure for updating the map and plan when changes are made to the stormwater conveyance facilities.